Backpacking Perth, the most isolated capital city in the world, will surely captivate you with its charm.

 2. Take the Ferry to Rottnest Island

-Rottnest Island is a day trip that you will never forget!
+Rottnest Island is a day trip from Perth that you will never forget!
 Rent a bike to ride around the entire island, and find 360-degree views of the Indian Ocean’s turquoise blue waters.
 Spot the island’s native resident, the quokka, and snap a selfie with these adorable little creatures.

 Grab some snorkel gear and cool down in the crystal clear waters at any of Rottnest’s beaches.